Real-Dev-Squad/website-api-contracts/questions/README.md

   		"question": "<STRING>",
   		"event_id": "EVENT_ID",
-  		"is_new": "<BOOLEAN>",//will help us in filtering which question to broadcast/send to connected clients "max_words": "<NUMBER>" //number of words answer can have for this question "created_at": "<FIREBASE_TIMESTAMP>", "updated_at": "<FIREBASE_TIMESTAMP>", "created_by": "STRING" //ID OF THE CREATOR OF THE QUESTION(FROM RDS USER COLLECTION)
+  		"is_new": "<BOOLEAN>",//will help us in filtering which question to broadcast/send to connected clients "max_characters": "<NUMBER>" //number of words answer can have for this question "created_at": "<FIREBASE_TIMESTAMP>", "updated_at": "<FIREBASE_TIMESTAMP>", "created_by": "STRING" //ID OF THE CREATOR OF THE QUESTION(FROM RDS USER COLLECTION)